pymupdf/PyMuPDF/docs/quad.rst

       :arg matrix_like matrix: the matrix.

-   .. method:: morph(pivot, matrix)
+   .. method:: morph(fixpoint, matrix)

-      *(New in version 1.17.0)* "Morph" the quad with a matrix-like using a point-like as pivotal point.
+      *(New in version 1.17.0)* "Morph" the quad with a matrix-like using a point-like as fixed point.

-      :arg point_like pivot: the point.
+      :arg point_like fixpoint: the point.
       :arg matrix_like matrix: the matrix.
       :returns: a new quad.
 The effect is achieved by using the following code::

-         >>> T = fitz.Matrix(1, 1).preTranslate(pivot.x, pivot.y)
+         >>> T = fitz.Matrix(1, 1).preTranslate(fixpoint.x, fixpoint.y)
          >>> result = self * ~T * matrix * T

-      So the quad is translated such, that pivot becomes the origin (0, 0), then the matrix is applied to it, and finally a reverse translation is done.
+      So the quad is translated such, that fixpoint becomes the origin (0, 0), then the matrix is applied to it, and finally a reverse translation is done.

       Typical uses include rotating the quad around a desired point.